stackdown/simdown/README.md

 ### Command Line

 SimDown has a simple CLI that runs simulations and manages API states.
-To learn more you can always run `simdown help`
+To learn more, run `simdown help`

 **Start simulaiton services**